Skip to main content

 // const val APP_LINK_BASE_URL = "$APP_LINK_SERVER/landing/"

-// Client identity and client preferences used during OID4VCI.
+// Instances of backend and client preferences used for provisioning

 redirectUrl = APP_LINK_BASE_URL,